 Partial dentures are often a solution when several teeth are missing.
 Removable partial dentures usually consist of replacement teeth attached to pink or gum-colored plastic bases, which are sometimes connected by metal framework.
 Removable partial dentures can attach to your natural teeth with metal clasps, however it varies per patient.
 We also offer flexible partials and clear clasps to offer a more esthetic and comfortable alternative to metal partials.

-The denture process takes about one to two weeks and approximately five appointments: the initial diagnosis is made; an impression and a wax bite are made to determine vertical dimensions and proper jaw position; a "try-in" is placed to assure proper color, shape and fit; and the patient`s final denture is placed, following any minor adjustments.
+The denture process takes between one and two weeks, or approximately four appointments: the initial diagnosis is made; an impression and a wax bite are made to determine vertical dimensions and proper jaw position; a "try-in" is placed to assure proper color, shape and fit; and the patient`s final denture is placed, following any minor adjustments.

-The dental laboratory makes a mold or model of your jaw, places the teeth in a wax base, and carves the wax to the exact form wanted in the finished denture.
-Usually a "wax try-in" of the denture will be done at the dentist`s office so any adjustments can be done before the denture is completed.
+Our on-site laboratory makes a mold or model of your jaw, places the teeth in a wax base, and carves the wax to the exact form wanted in the finished denture.
+Usually a "wax try-in" of the denture will be done before processing so any adjustments can be made before the denture is completed.

 For the first few weeks, a new denture may feel awkward or bulky.
 However, your mouth will eventually become accustomed to wearing it.
 Inserting and removing the denture will require some practice.
 Your denture should easily fit into place.
-Never force the partial denture into position by biting down.
+If you have a partial denture, never force the partial denture into position by biting down.
 This could bend or break the clasps.

 Start out by eating soft foods that are cut into small pieces.
 Chew on both sides of the mouth to keep even pressure on the denture.
 Avoid sticky or hard foods, including gum.